january3/vtree2/README.md

 The tree can be used to produce per-node summaries of any data.
 For example, if you have an additional variable for your cases, you can add summary of the values as labels to the nodes.
 We select here only one node (1st Class), just to zoom in on that part of the graph.
+You can also select the nodes for which you want to manipulate the label, for example with `mark()`:

 ``` r
 vt <- vtree(tdf, Class, Sex, Survived)